 There is an interpretive sign about 130 meters east of Eighth Road East that is in very poor condition.
 The sign panel has deteriorated leaving only about 50% of its content.
 There is a steel bridge crossing Forty Mile Creek near Tenth Road East that appears to be in good condition.
 Along Tenth Road East, there is an active quarry run by Waterford Sand and Gravel on the south side of the trail that produces a fair amount of noise.
-The quarry property is fenced off from the trail and has "no trespassing" signs posted.
-The Canadian Pacific Railroad crosses the trail at Tenth Road East and is also noisy when a train is passing.
+The quarry property is fenced off from the trail and has "No Trespassing" signs posted.
+The Canadian Pacific Railroad crosses the trail at Tenth Road East.
 The trail follows on Tenth Road East and does a jog across the railroad tracks, the safety of this crossing should be reviewed.

-On the north side of the trail west of Tenth Road East is the Vinemount Meadows Sanctuary, a 65-acre bird and pollinator habitat created in partnership between the Hamilton Naturalists Club and Waterford Sand and Gravel.
+On the north side of the trail west of Tenth Road East is the Vinemount Meadows Sanctuary, a 65acre (26.3 hectare) bird and pollinator habitat created in partnership between the Hamilton Naturalists Club and Waterford Sand and Gravel.
 There is an interpretive sign in good condition with information about the Sanctuary located beside the trail.
 There is another interpretive sign with information about the Dofasco Trail located on the east side of Tenth Road East, this sign is in very poor condition.
-There is a section of widened gravel shoulder along the east side of Tenth Road East, this area was originally envisioned as a staging area for the trail with 87 Acres Park to the south.
+There is a section of widened gravel shoulder along the east side of Tenth Road East.
+This area was originally envisioned as a staging area for the trail with 87 Acres Park to the south.
 However, 87 Acres Park is not open to the public.
 The gates on the west side of Tenth Road East are in the standard configuration.

 Improvements to the trail signage and updated interpretive signage is recommended for the Tenth Road East location.
-Due to the closure of 87 Acres Park, this area serves this area no longer serves as a formal staging area for the trail and only a few cars may pull off at this location.
+Due to the closure of 87 Acres Park, this area no longer serves as a formal staging area for the trail and only a few cars may pull off at this location.